- Sarah Kirkland Snider

 Unavailable for performance.

-In this movement of David Hajdu’s cycle, The Parsonage, the music begins with a text setting of a recent property listing of 64 East 7th Street.
-I imagine a showing of the property wherein a Sotheby’s realtor is walking a prospective buyer (the listener) through the building; only instead of the realtor telling us about the building, the building tells us about herself (with occasional comments from the realtor).
+In this final movement of cultural historian/writer David Hajdu’s song cycle, The Parsonage, the music begins with a text setting of a recent property listing of 64 East 7th Street in New York City’s East Village.
+I imagine a showing of the property wherein a Sotheby’s realtor walks a prospective buyer (the listener) through the building—only instead of the realtor telling us about the building, the building tells us about herself (with occasional comments from the realtor).
 The building is full of fierce pride for all stages of her life: at this moment in time, it’s the way she has been “gutted for modern use,” with “nothing overlooked.”
-She muses on her renovations with gentle reflection, but when the realtor neglects to mention the building’s astonishing participation in twentieth-century New York history, she attempts to set the record straight.
+She muses on her renovations with gentle, wistful reflection.
+But when the realtor neglects to mention the building’s astonishing participation in twentieth-century New York history, she feels compelled to set the record straight.

 — Sarah Kirkland Snider